deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 So, here he’d be, for now.
 His duty wasn’t done.
 Maybe it never would be, really.

-But when Daar, Gilgamesh, Alex, and Yan emerged from the control center looking harrowed, armorless, but with an Igraen prisoner in toe, he knew that the worst of it was over.
+But when Daar, Gilgamesh, Alex, and Yan emerged from the control center looking harrowed, armorless, but with an Igraen prisoner in tow, he knew that the worst of it was over.

 The Counsels spoke with each other quietly.
 Julian tried not to eavesdrop, but he was only human, after all…